Now Reading

 Amarjot kaur, his second wife and partner on Akharas was a Jat.
 Amarjot’s family was not happy with her because she was singing songs with Chamkila.
 Their marriage did not receive approval from Amarjot’s parents and relatives, adding complexity to the real story.

 “Har kisi ki sahi-galat sochne ki aukaat nahi hoti,” Chamkila tells a reporter in one scene.
 It means “Not everyone has the privilege to think about right and wrong.”
 Some people don’t have a choice like others.
 However, this dialogue in the movie was intended to represent the working class and not Chamkila’s caste.
 In Indian society, individuals from oppressed caste like ‘Chamar’ often lack the resources and networks, which denies them the privilege to ponder about the moralities of society.
-Chamkila was unfiltered, assertive and he utilized his talent to earn recognition and affection that was frequently withheld due to his caste.
+Chamkila was unfiltered, and assertive and he utilized his talent to earn recognition and affection that was frequently withheld due to his caste.
 Unfortunately, Imtiaz Ali’s film does not delve into this dimension of Chamkila’s narrative with the necessary care and attention.

 Amar Singh Chamkila with his first wife Gurmail Kaur and their son.
 (Instagram/@jaimanchamkila )